Table of Contents

 Missed our webinar?
 Don’t worry.
-We breakdown the key takeaways from the identity governance and secrets management webinar.
+We breakdown the key takeaways from the identity security and secrets management webinar.

-The webinar covers the current state of the public cloud and the challenges and security benefits from combining identity governance and secrets management in a multi-cloud environment.
-Below we cover some of the highlights from our Identity Governance & Vault Secrets Management: Key to Unlocking Public Cloud Security webinar.
+The webinar covers the current state of the public cloud and the challenges and security benefits from combining identity security and secrets management in a multi-cloud environment.
+Below we cover some of the highlights from our Identity Security & Vault Secrets Management: Key to Unlocking Public Cloud Security webinar.

-The challenges associated with identity governance and Vault Secrets management in the public cloud are complex.
+The challenges associated with identity security and Vault Secrets management in the public cloud are complex.
 Here are four of the most important ones:

 Let’s explore these challenges in further detail.